 Introduction

-Early users of one of the car or bike sharing schemes and taxi apps will undoubtedly remember their first experiences with a wry smile.
-There are stories of people using the myTaxi app on one of the first-generation smartphones who found themselves incorrectly auto-located in a parallel street, leading to a very long wait.
+Early users of one of the car- or bike-sharing schemes and taxi apps will undoubtedly remember their first experiences with a wry smile.
+There are stories of people using the myTaxi app on a first-generation smartphone who found themselves incorrectly auto-located in a parallel street, leading to a very long wait.
 Earlier versions of car2go used the chip on the user’s paper driving license to open the car, which must have been a challenging experience on a rainy day.
 If you have ever stood in front of an array of city bikes only to be told by the app that there are no rental bicycles available, you might be forgiven for thinking you were the butt of a Candid Camera-style joke.

-These days, the established systems are reasonable reliable.
-The business models have been tweaked, and the technology used for authorization, reservation, payment, navigation and security upgraded, while development is still ongoing.
-Countless suppliers in many different countries are working to find a solution whereby all transport options can be offered from a single app.
+These days, the established systems are reasonably reliable.
+The business models have been tweaked, and the technology used for authorization, reservation, payment, navigation and security upgraded, but development is still ongoing.
+Countless suppliers in many different countries are working to find a solution whereby all transport options can be offered via a single app.
 So far, efforts have failed due to a lack of interest among selected market players, but it is only a matter of time before such a product is launched.
 Once successful, it would then oligopolize, if not monopolize, the market as platforms in other sectors have done.
 It comes as no surprise that most of the big players in the automotive industry and beyond have thrown their own caps into the ring, mostly via investments or group subsidiaries.
-Daimler’s project is called "moovel" (Bay 2017), Volkswagen’s is "Gett" (Handelsblatt 2018) and the Swiss supermarket chain Migros has "sharoo" (Kortus-Schultes 2017, p.
+Daimler’s project is called “moovel” (Bay 2017), Volkswagen’s is “Gett” (Handelsblatt 2018) and the Swiss supermarket chain Migros has “sharoo” (Kortus-Schultes 2017, p.
 103).
-Deutsche Bahn is also working on an integrated concept linking all modes of transport into one, digital "Germany ticket".
+Deutsche Bahn is also working on an integrated concept linking all modes of transport into one, digital “Germany ticket”.
 These are just a few examples of ongoing projects (Tagesspiegel 2016).